DNEAVES/pytwitchbot/README.md

 The latter is only if you want a small window when packaging the program for use outside of a terminal, so users know the program is running.
 If you don't want to create a window via pysimplegui, just remove the import at the top and the "small window" section at the bottom of the python script.

 Since PySimpleGUI uses a GNU GPLv3 License, I'm going to assume this will also require a GNU GPLv3 License.
-Otherwise twitchio and keyboard only require MIT
+Otherwise twitchio and keyboard only require MIT.

+Some probably-needed legal things for this: This project isn't affiliated with, nor endorsed by, Twitch.